-In this first part of a three-part series, we develop the mathematical foundations: initial value problems, numerical solvers, and the adjoint method for memory-efficient training.
+This post covers the mathematical foundations: initial value problems, Euler and RK4 solvers, and the adjoint method for memory-efficient training.

 ODEs and Initial Value Problems